phette23/c4l21-learn-to-love-the-command-line/content/015-online.md

 # Participating online

 Active participation enlivens the session with other voices and perspectives.
-We encourage you to engage with instructors and with each other.
+I encourage you to engage with me and with each other.

-Microphones are muted by default to improve audio quality and recording is disabled to preserve participant privacy.
+Please mute your microphone when you are not speaking to reduce potential audio clutter.
+I do intend to record this session, with your permission, and post the recording publicly.
+You can turn off your camera if you do not want your image to appear in the recordings and I can edit out segments by request.

+# Zoom

 The Zoom toolbar provides several ways to be part of the conversation: